pablotoledom/jQuery-File-Upload/README.md

 - **Compatible with any server-side application platform:**
   Works with any server-side platform (PHP, Python, Ruby on Rails, Java, Node.js, Go etc.) that supports standard HTML form file uploads.
+- **Automatic image conversion in Heif, Heic format.**
+  When adding images, these will be intercepted in the add and converted to JPEG.

 ## Security